-- knowledge and understanding about the physical, social-emotional, behavioural, cognitive and Elanguage development of young children - knowledge and understanding about the environmental factors that have an impact upon young Echildren's growth and development - skills in communication and interaction - skills in research and analysis - skills in decision making and evaluation [see - respect for the individuality and uniqueness of young children and their families - an appreciation of the value and importance of supportive and responsible relationships with young Echildren.
+- knowledge and understanding about the physical, social-emotional, behavioural, cognitive and language development of young children. - knowledge and understanding about the environmental factors that have an impact upon young children's growth and development. - knowledge and understanding about the development and maintenance of positive behaviours and relationships with young children - skills in communication and interaction - · skills in research and analysis - skills in decision making and evaluation - · respect for the individuality and uniqueness of young children and their families - an appreciation of the value and importance of supportive and responsible relationships with young Echildren.